MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 result_maj_floquet_e1
 ```

 ### Advanced analysis of the resource estimation results

 Now that you’ve learned how to retrieve physical resource estimates and how to access them programmatically, you can perform more elaborate experiments.
-In this part, you'll evaluate the costs for the Quantum Fourier Transform based multiplier for different bitwidths, qubit parameters and quantum error correction codes.
+In this part, you'll evaluate the costs for the Quantum Fourier Transform based multiplier for different bitwidths, qubit parameters, and quantum error correction codes.

 Add a new cell and import the following required packages.